abdarahman-shaheen/Movies-Library/README.md

 5. in page watch (path "/watch") you can show the request and response watch page from database api

 6. if you add any other path the error page not found is show .

+7. in page get movies (path /getMovies) you can show the movies it will be added.